tinymce/tinymce-docs/plugins/emoticons.md

 ## Browser emoji support

-The emoticon plugin inserts unicode character codes, such as `\ud83d\ude03` for the smiley emoji.
+The emoticon plugin inserts unicode character codes by default, such as `\ud83d\ude03` for the smiley emoji.
 How emoji are rendered is dependent on the web browser and operating system of the user.
 As a result of this, some emoji may be rendered in black and white, or may not render.
 To ensure emoji render consistently across browsers and operating systems, {{site.companyname}} recommends adding an emoji-compatible web font to the default font-family using [`content_css`]({{site.baseurl}}/configure/content-appearance/#content_css).

 {% include live-demo.html id="emoticons" %}